isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2023-04-10-post-LSB Notice: LSB Examination (Cadastral Law, Land Lot and Strata Survey) to be held on 31 July 2023.md

 **G. Other Important Details**<br>
 8\.
 In the event of any pandemic outbreak, all candidates must adhere to the prevailing government directives. <br>

 9\.
 The LSB would appreciate if you could inform interested persons on the content of this LSB Notice.
-Please contact Deputy Registrar, Ms Mitsy Ng (email to: <a href="mailto: mitsy_ng@sla.gov.sg">mitsy_ng@sla.gov.sg</a>) if you have questions on this examination . <br>
+Please contact Deputy Registrar, Ms Mitsy Ng (email to: <a href="mailto: mitsy_ng@sla.gov.sg">mitsy_ng@sla.gov.sg</a>) if you have question on this examination . <br>

 Regards<br>
 Derick Tan <br>